symboli-artoria17/CRM_Spring_Hibernate/README.md

 **  Q: Controller code doesn't work?

 	A: Maybe a caching issue.
 Restart tomcat, clean the project, it might be fixed

+**  Q: No found beans to inject?

+	A: I guess you need to check the scan-package in beans.xml.
+Is the class you want Spring to inject included in the packages to scan?
+Remember the scanning is recursive(scan in the packages and the packages in the package).